HL7/ebm/input/pagecontent/composition.md

 The **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** is a Profile of **[EvidenceTableReportPackage][EvidenceTableReportPackage]** and is used for an evidence report including the findings for any number of outcome measures in a research study.

 The Composition.type value is set to an "Outcome Measure Report".

-The section element (Results section slice) contains one or more instances (sections) with each of these sections identified by focus (Composition.section.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
-Each of these focused sections contain one or more of the following sections:

-..Composition.section.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.

 ### SummaryOfFindings Profile of Composition Resource